CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### Branching out

 Our function works when we pass a time in the morning like `"08:00"`.
 In this case, the function returns `"08:00 am"` as expected.
-However, at the moment `formatAs12HourClock("23:00")` returns `"11:00 am"`.

-> 💡 In this situation, we need to do something different when the time is after midday.
-So essentially we need to do something differently when the time is beyond midday.
+However, at the moment `formatAs12HourClock("23:00")` returns `"23:00 am"`.
+We need to do something different when the time is after midday like "23:00"

-We could express this idea in a diagram:
+> 💡 We must do something different depending on some whether some condition is `true` or `false`.

 ```mermaid